- 1. What does your school offer children with Special Educational needs and/ or a learning disability?

 - Bike track and specialist bikes.

-- All class rooms have interactive white boards and computer
+- All class rooms have interactive white boards and computers

 - Play ground and playing field